2.1.a Hypervisor type 1 and 2

 - A Type 2 lab can fail because of the host OS even when router configs are correct.

-Quick check
+Pass check

-- What makes a hypervisor Type 1?
+- State what makes a hypervisor Type 1 or Type 2.